NetajiBandi/ChatbotSetup/README.md

 # ChatbotSetup

+# Building a voice-enabled chat bot for a website using Dialogflow + Firebase cloud functions + Realtime Database(Serverless architecture) and jQuery
 Refere to the my blog @ https://medium.com/@netaji.bandi/3a10a3a36e2

 This repo has all the source code setup mentioned in the above blog post.